Sanjna0769043/SanjnasBookStore/SanjnasBookStore/README.txt

 To check its working again add the build command to check error is any

 9: 40 PM: waooo work fine and smooth without error….. happy 

+9:42 Pm : i check the agin tables after updating the database , the new  categories table are added in the database.

 9: 45 PM: lets began next step which is add Repository but first taking a coffee break